schellingerhout/schellingerhout.github.io/_posts/2023-02-17-Chat with Bing AI.md

 ---
-title: "Introducing the New Bing Chat AI: Conversational AI for Everyone"
+title: "Introducing the New Bing Chat AI: Conversational AI for Everyone (by ChatGPT)"
 excerpt_separator: "<!--more-->"
 categories:
   -Artificial Intelligence